Topology of rotating stratified fluids with and without background shear flow: Rotating shallow water equations with horizontal shear

+where $|n^{(0)}\rangle$ and $|m^{(0)}\rangle$ are unperturbed wavefunctions corresponding to some $k_y$.
 The perturbed eigenmodes are still labelled by wavevector $(k_x, k_y)$ despite the fact that they contain contributions from modes at other $k_y$.
-To second order in the shear $U_0$, the frequencies only involve intermediate modes at wavevectors $(k_x, k_y \pm 2\pi)$; higher orders of perturbations involve increasing departures of the wavenumber away from $k_k$.
+To second order in the shear $U_0$, the frequencies only involve intermediate modes at wavevectors $(k_x, k_y \pm 2\pi)$; higher orders of perturbations involve increasing departures of the wavenumber away from $k_x=0$.
 Figure~\ref{fig:pt} compares the frequency obtained from full diagonalization of the $9\times 9$ linear wave operator to the spectrum from second-order perturbation theory.
 The two spectra agree well with each other.
-As discussed below in Section \ref{sec:winding}, the first and second order perturbative corrections to the wavefunctions do not alter their topological properties.
+Through comparing the perturbative spectrum and the full diagonalization, we show that firstly, the bulk can be classified by $(k_x, k_y)$ and secondly, the change of the bulk Poincar\'e wave is smooth as a function of $U_0$.
+Therefore, we argue that using the bulk-interface correspondence is valid despite the broken Hermiticity.
+As discussed later in Section \ref{sec:winding}, the first and second order perturbative corrections to the wavefunctions do not alter their topological properties.